sahilrajput03/sahilrajput03/thoughts-principles.md

 All crelty springs from weakness. ~ Seneca

 Do every act of life as though it were the very last act of life. ~ Marcus Aurelius

+Be tolerant with others and strict with yourself. ~ Marcus Aurelius